Solicitors prepare for battle against personal injury reforms

 The Law Society’s Chief Executive Catherine Dixon also responded to the comments by saying that the reform of the personal injury sector needs more time to be fully analysed before any further changes are implemented.
 The Law Society disagree that the new small claims limit and the abandonment of the general damages for minor whiplash injuries will stop fraudulent personal injury claims.

-Here at Fonseca and Partners, we fully understand and support the government in their decision to tackle the issue of fraudulent personal injury claims.
+Here at Fonseca Law, we fully understand and support the government in their decision to tackle the issue of fraudulent personal injury claims.
 However, we don’t support the proposed changes as they could lead to innocent and genuine victims being unable to claim the compensation they’re rightly entitled to.

 If you have been injured in a road traffic accident, an accident at work, an accident abroad or through clinical negligence or professional negligence, we can help you claim the compensation you deserve.
 To find out if you have a claim, please contact our team of experienced personal injury solicitors based in Ebbw Vale today on 0800 156 0770 or email email@example.com.